Local businessman without his trailer after theft in Houston

-HOUSTON, Texas (KTRK) --A local businessman who has held several events across Houston is without his tools after a his business trailer was stolen.
+HOUSTON, Texas (KTRK) --A local businessman who has held several events across Houston is without his tools after his business trailer was stolen.

 The business trailer housed all of Hector Garcia's tools and equipment.